 As part of the 2019/20 State Budget, the Victorian Government is already investing $473.2 million over five years in early childhood infrastructure.

-In planning for how we can best work together to meet demand for kindergarten places, we have been listening closely to our sector, local government partners, and peak bodies, through the Kindergarten Capacity Assessment Program survey, with 95 per cent of early childhood education and care services in Victoria taking part in this survey.
+In planning for how we can best work together to meet demand for kindergarten places, we have been listening closely to our sector and local government partners, and peak bodies, through the Kindergarten Capacity Assessment Program survey, with 95 per cent of early childhood education and care services in Victoria taking part in this survey.

-To respond to what we heard, the Government launched the Three-Year-Old Kindergarten Infrastructure Strategy, which sets out the approach for investing the Victorian Government’s record infrastructure funding in the most effective ways possible, including providing greater flexibility, certainty and investment to the sector.
+To respond to what we heard, the government launched the Three-Year-Old Kindergarten Infrastructure Strategy, which sets out the approach for investing the Victorian Government’s record infrastructure funding in the most effective ways possible, including providing greater flexibility, certainty and investment to the sector.

-The Government has also committed to ensuring that there is a kindergarten onsite or next door to every new government primary school that opens from 2021.
+The government has also committed to ensuring that there is a kindergarten onsite or next door to every new government primary school that opens from 2021.
 The Department of Education and Training will continue to work with local government authorities through existing processes to ensure this commitment is supported by effective planning.

-As part of the Three-Year-Old Kindergarten infrastructure investment, the Victorian Government will deliver new kindergartens on a number of existing school sites.
+As part of Three-Year-Old Kindergarten infrastructure investment, the Victorian Government will deliver new kindergartens on a number of existing school sites.
 Through consultation and planning with local government authorities, schools and existing early childhood providers, new facilities will be delivered in ways that best meet the needs of local communities.

-We are also improving the way we work with our partners to make investment decisions, providing clarity across the sector about which projects need to be prioritised so that the greatest possible number of families and children can enjoy the benefits of funded Three-Year-Old Kindergarten.
+We are also improving the way we work with our partners to make investment decisions, providing clarity across the sector about which projects need to be prioritised so that the greatest number possible of families and children can enjoy the benefits of funded Three-Year-Old Kindergarten.
 In consultation with the Municipal Association of Victoria, the Victorian Government is pleased to offer local government authorities a one-off planning grant to support their co-operative work with the Department of Education and Training, as part of a $4.4 million package.

-As part of the Three-Year-Old Kindergarten Infrastructure Strategy, we also recently launched the new $156.6 million Building Blocks grants program which will streamline all pre-existing kindergarten grants into one process.
+As part of the Three-Year-Old Kindergarten Infrastructure Strategy, we also recently launched the new $156.6 million Building Blocks grants program, which will streamline all pre-existing kindergarten grants into one process.

 Building Blocks includes significant increases to the maximum state funding contributions for projects and offers new delivery options such as purpose-built modular kinder facilities.

-The Hon James Merlino MP
+Hon James Merlino MP